batureren/achievement-scavenger/README.md

 ### Guides, Checklists & Walkthroughs
 - **Guide Playthroughs**: Follow step-by-step community walkthroughs that combine text instructions, embedded media, live achievement tracking, and checklist items into a single unified timeline.
 - **Interactive Checklists**: Track collectibles, side-quests, and hidden items.
-Mark them off as you find them, complete with location tags, categories, and video links.
+Mark them off as you find them, complete with location tags, categories, and embedded video links.
 - Pulls a community-maintained achievement database (hints, descriptions, chapters, missable flags, and guide links) from GitHub for supported games.
 - **Missable achievement alerts** warn you before you progress past a point of no return.
 - Spoiler-protected hints (blurred until hovered).

 ### Personalization & Organization
+- **Customizable Layouts**: Adjust the achievement grid from 2 up to 6 columns to perfectly fit your monitor.
 - Custom chapters/sections to organize achievements by story progress.
 - Track specific achievements to a personal watchlist.
 - Local notes and edits per achievement, saved independently of the community database.